 And here’s where the vampires come in.
 There is an old non-biblical text called the Book of Enoch.
 It is a collection of old Jewish myths and legends that seems to have been written about one or two centuries before Christ, though the writer pretends he is the pre-flood character Enoch.
 In it, the Flood account is embellished with the following bits:

 1. Noah had daughters as well as sons.
 The daughters were married to nephilim.
-Jehovah’s edict was that none of the nephilim’s bloodline was to survive the Flood, but the daughters begged their father to let their husbands on the ark; and like any daddy with his daughters, Noah acceded to their wishes, and thus the bloodline of the nephilim, the sons of the demons, survived the Flood.
-Keep in mind this is myth, not fact.
+Jehovah’s edict was that none of the nephilim bloodline was to survive the Flood.
+The daughters begged their father to let their husbands on the ark; and like any daddy with his daughters, Noah acceded to their wishes, and thus the bloodline of the nephilim, the sons of the demons, survived the Flood.
+Keep in mind this is myth, not truth.

 2. The command regarding the sacredness of blood from Genesis chapter 9 is worded this way in the book of Enoch: “God said to Noah: “Flesh with its lifeblood still in it you shall not eat.
 For your own lifeblood, too, I will demand an accounting.
 And if anyone partakes of any blood, I will set myself against that one who partakes of blood and cut him off from among his people.
 Since the life of a living body is in its blood, I have made you put it on the altar, so that atonement may thereby be made for your own lives, because it is the blood, as the seat of life, that makes atonement."
 (Up to this point it is almost straight out of the Bible.
 But then it adds,) "The blood is for the gods alone.”